devritter/BlazingExtensions/README.md

 Simple way to specify the `DateTimeKind` for a `DateTime` if it's current `Kind=Unspecified`.

-This is different to calling `.ToUniversalTime()` or `.ToLocalTime()` because there the framework assumes that the `DateTime` is currently in the opposite kind and applies the timezone offset.
+This is different from calling `.ToUniversalTime()` or `.ToLocalTime()` on `Unspecified` DateTimes because there the framework assumes that you desire a conversion and applies the timezone offset.

 ```csharp
 // assume timestamps are UTC